Have you ever bought something because of how it made you feel?

 Premium Brands Are on a Mission

 Most business owners keep their passion and vision to themselves.
-And it’s true that customers are more interested in what you can do for them than your business’s mission—at first.
+And customers are more interested in what you can do for them than your business’s mission—at first.

-While they may not necessarily care about why you’re in business, they care about your business’s why.
+While they may not necessarily care about why you are in business, they care about your business’s purpose.
 Recent research shows that people are at least four times more likely to buy from mission-driven companies.

-To help with this, find a connection between what your customers want and your business’s mission.
-Then, create a brand story (or narrative) that makes your customers part of the journey.
+To develop an engaging brand story, connect your customers’ desires to your business’s mission.
+Then, create a narrative that makes your customers part of the journey.

-A brand narrative is on-going.
-Use it to share experiences that will build interest in your business.
-Tell your audience about innovative processes you’ve developed and share customer successes.
+A brand narrative is ongoing.
+Use it to share experiences that will build interest in your organization.
+For example, tell your audience about the innovative processes you have developed and share customer successes.

-It’s also fine to let them in on the challenges you face and how you’re overcoming them.
-This is great way to let them see that you’re human too.
-Often, they’ll rally around you as you fight the good fight.
+Let them in on the obstacles you face and how you are overcoming them.
+They will appreciate your willingness to show them you are human too.
+Often, they will rally around you as you fight the good fight.

 Premium Brands Create a Memorable Experience

-In other words, it’s what people feel before, during, and after the sale.
+In other words, it is what people feel before, during, and after the sale.

 Exceeding customer expectations is also part of the brand experience.
-Everyone makes promises—only a few actually follow through.
-Premium brands create an experience based on what their customers really want and they deliver it consistently.
+Everyone makes promises—only a few follow through.
+Premium brands create an experience based on what their customers want, and they deliver it consistently.

 Premium brands don’t happen by accident.
 They have the desire, boldness, and discipline to stand apart from the crowd.
-Most of all, they have a plan.
+But, most of all, they have a plan.